icewind1991/warp-real-ip/README.md

 Warp filter to get the "real ip" of the remote client

-This uses the "x-forwarded-for" or "x-real-ip" headers set by reverse proxies.
+This uses the "x-forwarded-for", "x-real-ip" or "forwarded" headers set by reverse proxies.
 To stop clients from abusing these headers, only headers set by trusted remotes will be accepted.

 ## Example